iratus7/ODYSSEAS/README.md

 # ODYSSEAS
 assets files are removed because of privacy data.
-Check the video link for the demo app.
+Check the video link in the about section for the App demo.